geekwright/qr/docs/readme.txt

 Notes
 =====
-During installation, the actual qr generating code is copied to the trustpath.
-This library is kept on the trustpath to prevent direct access to the scripts it contains.
-This controls access according to CMS permissions, minimizes security considerations it might otherwise expose, and isolates the code by license.

-The code remaining in the htdocs folder is covered under GPL V2, while in the trustpath, Y.Swetake's excellent QRcode Perl CGI & PHP script ver.0.50i is covered under a separate free software license documented in both the docs and trustpath folders.
+This module is released under the GNU General Public License, Version 2, with the exception of the 'swetake' folder.
+This folder contains Y.Swetake's excellent QRcode PHP script ver.0.50i, and is covered under a separate free software license documented in both the docs and swetake folders.

 More information on the QRcode library scripts see: http://www.swetake.com/qr/index-e.html